Chrico/wp-fields/README.md

 $post_select->set_choices( new CallbackChoiceList( $post_choices ) );
 ```

-The main difference here is: The `CallbackChoichList` only loads the choices, when they are first accessed in view.
-The `ArrayChoiceList` already has assigned the complete choices in it's constructor.
+The main difference here is: The `CallbackChoiceList` only loads the choices, when they are first time accessed in view.
+The `ArrayChoiceList` has already assigned the complete choice-values in it's constructor.

 ### Adding a description
 All elements are implementing the `DescriptionAwareInterface` which allows us to add a description to each field:

 ```php
 <?php